Fukaya Categories as Categorical Morse Homology: Introduction

-In other words, the stable partially wrapped Fukaya category $\Perf WF_\Lambda(M)$ consists of the compact objects of the global sections of the cosheaf $\Ind( \Coh \cF_\Lambda)^+$.
+In other words, the stable partially wrapped Fukaya category $\operatorname{Perf} WF_\Lambda(M)$ consists of the compact objects of the global sections of the cosheaf $\operatorname {Ind}( \operatorname{Coh} {\mathcal F}_\Lambda)^+$.

-Finally, let us mention some corroborating evidence for the above conjecture.
-First, using the results of~\cite{Abwrapped, NZ, N}, one can check it for $M$ a cotangent bundle and $\Lambda$ the zero section.
-Second, recent calculations of Fukaya categories of Riemann surfaces, pairs-of pants and their generalizations~\cite{Sgenus2, AAEKO, Sheridan} reveal a mirror symmetry with matrix factorizations.
-In the situations considered, the wrapped Fukaya category corresponds to ``coherent" matrix factorizations and the full subcategory of compact branes corresponds to ``perfect" matrix factorizations.
+Finally, let us mention some corroborating evidence for the above picture.
+First, using the results of~\cite{Abwrapped, N, NZ}, one can check it for $M$ a~cotangent bundle and $\Lambda$ the zero section.
+Second, recent calculations of Fukaya categories of Riemann surfaces, pairs-of pants and their genera\-lizations~\cite{AAEKO,Sgenus2, Sheridan} reveal a~mirror symmetry with matrix factorizations.
+In the situations considered, the wrapped Fukaya category corresponds to ``coherent'' matrix factorizations and the full subcategory of compact branes corresponds to ``perfect'' matrix factorizations. \end{Remark}